-- Lowering blood sugar after a meal in people with type 2 diabetes.
-Taking 3 grams of American ginseng by mouth, up to two hours before a meal, can significantly lower blood sugar after a meal in patients with type 2 diabetes.
-Interestingly, larger doses don’t seem to lower blood sugar more.
+- Diabetes.
+Taking 3 grams of American ginseng by mouth, up to two hours before a meal, can lower blood sugar after a meal in patients with type 2 diabetes.
+However, larger doses do not seem to lower blood sugar more.
 Different American ginseng products may have different effects.
 Researchers think that is because they contain different amounts of the active chemicals called ginsenosides.

-- Preventing respiratory tract infections such as the common cold or influenza in adults.
-Some evidence suggests that taking a specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences, Canada), 200 mg twice daily over a 3-4 month period during influenza season, might help slightly to prevent cold or flu symptoms in adults between the ages of 18 and 65.
+- Respiratory tract infections.
+Some evidence suggests that taking a specific American ginseng extract called CVT-E002 (Cold-FX, Afexa Life Sciences, Canada), 200 mg twice daily over a 3-4 month period during flu season, might prevent cold or flu symptoms in adults between the ages of 18 and 65.
 People older than 65 seem to need a flu shot at month 2 along with this treatment in order to decrease their risk of getting the flu or colds.
 This extract also seems to help make symptoms milder and last a shorter length of time when infections do occur.
 Some evidence suggests that the extract might not reduce the chance of getting the first cold of a season, but it seems to reduce the risk of getting repeat colds in a season.

 Insufficient evidence to rate effectiveness for...

 - Attention deficit-hyperactivity disorder (ADHD).
-There is preliminary evidence that a specific combination product (AD-fX, Afexa Life Sciences, Canada), containing American ginseng extract in combination with ginkgo leaf extract, might help improve ADHD symptoms such as anxiety, hyperactivity, and impulsiveness in children aged 3-17 years.
+There is early evidence that a specific product (AD-fX, Afexa Life Sciences, Canada), containing American ginseng extract in combination with ginkgo leaf extract, might help improve ADHD symptoms such as anxiety, hyperactivity, and impulsiveness in children aged 3-17 years.

 - Other conditions.